nolankucd/Xfoil-for-Mac/README.md

 oper

-You can use invisid or viscous solutons. .OPERi indicated invisid and .OPERv viscous mode.
+You can run either inviscid or viscous solutons.
+.OPERi indicates inviscid and .OPERv viscous mode.
 When using viscous mode you need to provide the Reynolds number.
 You can switch between modes by entering v or i.

 The command